madnuttah/unbound-docker/README.md

 - [`Libevent`](https://github.com/madnuttah/unbound-docker/actions/workflows/build-libevent-buildenv.yaml)
 - [`OpenSSL`](https://github.com/madnuttah/unbound-docker/actions/workflows/build-openssl-buildenv.yaml)

-**The image is completely built online via a [GitHub Action](https://github.com/features/actions) with [hardened runners](https://github.com/step-security/harden-runner) and _not_ locally on my systems.
+**My life taught me that trust must be earned, you never know what was fiddled into and what was tampered with.
+The image is therefore completely built online via a [GitHub Action](https://github.com/features/actions) with [hardened runners](https://github.com/step-security/harden-runner) and _not_ locally on my systems.
 All components as well as the Internic files (root.hints and root.zone) are verified with their corresponding PGP keys and signature files if available to guarantee maximum security and trust.**

 **Unbound itself is compiled from source with hardening security features such as [PIE](https://en.wikipedia.org/wiki/Position-independent_code) (Position Independent Executables), which randomizes the application's position in memory which makes attacks more difficult and [RELRO](https://www.redhat.com/en/blog/hardening-elf-binaries-using-relocation-read-only-relro) (Relocation Read-Only) which also can mitigate exploitations by preventing memory corruption.**